kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_nd.md

 position[1][2]
 ```

 This is perfectly valid.
-However, we normally use another notation that groups the indexes together between the brackets using commas `,`:
+However, we normally use commas `,` to directly access the specified value:

 ```{code-cell} ipython3
 position[1, 2]
 ```

-Both notations are equivalent, but the second one is more powerful (as we will see in slicing).
+Both notations are equivalent, but the second one is more powerful (as we will see later in section [](numpy_slicing_nd.md)).
 It makes it also clearer that we index one whole array, and not a list that is nested into another list.

 **Example 4: Read the segment's orientation at second sample**